Juice Williams

-Isiah John "Juice" Williams (born November 19, 1987) is a former American football quarterback.
+Isiah John "Juice" Williams (born November 19, 1987) is an American former football quarterback.
 He played college football at Illinois.
 After his senior year of high school in 2005, Williams was considered a top recruit for the quarterback position.

 Early life

 Isiah John Williams is the son of Stanley and Anita Williams.
 Mrs. Williams nearly died at birth due to his large size of 13 pounds and 8 ounces.
 He has two brothers and one sister.
 He was born the youngest of four siblings.

 Williams was dubbed "Juice" by his grandmother because of his large size as a child.
 "I was kind of big … you know, big and juicy, I guess."

 He was a high school honor student and attended the same school as former Illinois star Dick Butkus: Chicago Vocational High School.
 Williams is active both in his church and local community.